rahulyadav392/PowerBI-Job-Data/README.md

-# Data Jobs Dashboard w/ Power BI
+# Data Jobs Dashboard with Power BI

 ## Overview
 This repository contains an interactive Power BI dashboard developed to analyze trends in the global data job market using real-world 2024 job posting data.
 The project was built to strengthen hands-on Power BI skills by working through the complete business intelligence lifecycle—from data preparation to insight-driven visualization.